JayWangMJ/IntraNet-Website/content/teaching/Personalized Learning/index.md

 description: 'Reading course where the professor will provide some initial material and students will choose which topics to develop further according to their interests.
 Students will present each week several papers.'

-This page provides a curated list of resources for learning and researching Reinforcement Learning.
+We provides a curated list of resources for learning and researching Reinforcement Learning.

 ## Video Series